goranmrd/aiconsole/README.md

 1. To run the standalone backend: `cd backend && poetry install && poetry run dev`
 2. To run the standalone frontend: `cd frontend && yarn && yarn dev`

-# Buiding the Desktop App
+# Building the Desktop App

 1. To run the development version of electron bundle: `cd electron && yarn dev`
 2. To bundle the desktop app: `cd electron && yarn && yarn make`